felipecembranelli/k8s-client-web-console/README.md

 # Config

-The client library uses the your /.kube/config file to connect to your kubernetes cluster.
+The client library uses your /.kube/config file to connect to your kubernetes cluster.
 For more information go to the original [client repo library](https://github.com/kubernetes-client/csharp)

 # Usage